nx-js/observer-util/README.md

 This library is part of the [NX framework](http://nx-framework.com).

-The purpose of this library is to allow powerful data observation/binding without any special syntax and with a 100% language observability coverage.
+The purpose of this library is to provide transparent reactivity without any special syntax and with a 100% language observability coverage.
-It uses ES6 Proxies internally to create seamless data binding with a minimal interface.
+It uses ES6 Proxies internally to work seamlessly with a minimal interface.
 A blog post about the inner working of this library can be found [here](https://blog.risingstack.com/writing-a-javascript-framework-data-binding-es6-proxy/) and a comparison with MobX can be found [here](http://www.nx-framework.com/blog/public/mobx-vs-nx/).